shaunadoo97/Second-Portfolio-ArtQuiz-/README.md

 [Credits and Codes](#credits-and-codes "Go to credits-and-codes")

+## Introduction
+An introduction to my website.
+A quiz that includes 10 questions all about Art being randomly displayed everytime when activated, in the end you will receieve the results to see how well you've done.
+My Art quiz is mostly aimed at Artists/Art students even visitors who can take a look and have a go for fun.

+## My Goals as a new user
+As a new user, I'd like to be introduced to the instrctions on the first page and have an idea what to expect before I click play.
+I would hope for this to be a fun experience aswell as learning a thing or two from the quiz about Art history.
+I would like to find out in the end on how well did I do, how many did I get right and an option to play again if I didn't do too good to beat my score.
+I'd like to see a quit button to leave the game once I'm satisfied with my results after playing this game.

 ## My Wireframes
+I had to re-design my wireframes from the previous original designs as they were too plain and basic.
-Here are my wireframes for both Website and Phone Page:
+I created my rough ideas useing the Balsamiq Software Here are my wireframes for both Website and Phone Page:

 <img src="assets/documentation/website_start.png">